BmartOcho/printssistant/README.md

 Imposition mapping fixed: map ImposeAcross/ImposeDown separately; loader recombines to "AxB" and drops imposition_down.

-Wide-format detection improved (treats max_width_in and substrates as wide signals).
+Wide-format detection improved (treats max_width_in and substrates as wide please advise on setupsignals).

 24/24 tests passing on Windows (Py 3.11/3.12).